ryanratliffe/ARCharleston/README.md

 # ARCharleston
 This is a project completed for my College of Charleston capstone.
-Our dev team included myself, Logan Sitar, and Itzayana Carrillo De Los Santos.
+Our team included myself, Logan Sitar, and Itzayana Carrillo De Los Santos.